Skip to product information

 KWB Sharpening System

-Over the last 8 years we have been using many sharpening jigs in pursue of the perfect edge and for one reason or other, they're all either garbage or ridiculously expensive, especially when you start wearing through the stones and needing to replace parts.
+Over the last 9 years we have been using many sharpening jigs in pursue of the perfect edge and for one reason or other, they're all either garbage or ridiculously expensive, especially when you start wearing through the stones and needing to replace parts.
 After many generations and requests to produce them for sale, here it is, the KWB Sharpening System.
-With the lifespan and freedom of freehand whetstone sharpening, and the reliability and professional accuracy you get with a jig.
+Combining the lifespan and benefits of full size stones, freedom of freehand whetstone sharpening, and the reliability and professional accuracy you get with a jig.

 Features:

-• Fully customisable with extras, spares and future upgrades.
+• Fully customize-able with extras, spares and future upgrades.

 • Compatible with any stones.